MiguelSoares1/Airbnb-Amsterdam-Python-Analysis-Cleaning-and-insights/README.md

 - **Recommendations**: Practical suggestions for Airbnb hosts to optimize their pricing strategies based on the findings.
 - **Data Citations**: Proper attribution of the data sources used in the analysis.

-## Project Objective:
-This analysis aims to provide actionable insights to help Airbnb hosts in Amsterdam optimize their pricing strategies.
-By understanding pricing drivers such as room type, location, amenities, and review scores, hosts can set competitive prices that maximize occupancy and profitability.

 ## Link for Storyboard:https://public.tableau.com/app/profile/miguel.soares4118/viz/Tableaurepresantion1234/Storyboard?publish=yes